citusdata/pg_cron/README.md

 );
 ```

 Based on your configurations, to execute a job, the extension establishes a Postgres connection or spawns a database worker.

-Pg_cron can run multiple jobs in parallel, but only one instance of each specific job at a time.
+pg_cron can run multiple jobs in parallel, but only one instance of each specific job at a time.
 If a second instance is triggered before the first finishes, it’s queued and starts as soon as the first one completes.

 # Cron syntax

-It uses the same syntax as regular cron, but it allows you to schedule PostgreSQL commands directly from the database.
+The code in pg_cron that handles parsing and scheduling comes directly from the [cron source code by Paul Vixie](https://github.com/vixie/cron), hence the same options are supported.
 ```
  ┌───────────── min (0 - 59)
  │ ┌────────────── hour (0 - 23)